-Once in the eyewall, the sUAS will ascend and remain at the noted flight levels below for 5 min:

-5000 6500 (in ft.)
+If this mission is using the long--duration Altius 600, once in the eyewall, the sUAS will continue an ascent pattern and will remain at the noted flight levels for at least 5 min: 5000 6500 (in ft.)

-- After the 6500-ft leg is complete, the sUAS will begin a trajectory that takes it radially outward from the RMW and hurricane center.
+After the 6500-ft leg is complete, the sUAS will begin a trajectory that takes it radially outward from the RMW and hurricane center.
 The angle of the outward radial spiral will be somewhat aggressive (~30-45) degrees.
-This outward trajectory will continue for 15 min. - After the outward spiral pattern is complete, the sUAS will re-orient such that the direction of the winds matches the sUAS track.
-The sUAS will descend from 6500 ft to the altitudes noted below while maintaining constant altitude for 4 min.
+This outward trajectory will continue for 15 min.

+After the outward spiral pattern is complete, the sUAS will re-orient such that the direction of the winds matches the sUAS track.
+The sUAS will descend from 6500 ft to the altitudes noted below while maintaining constant altitude for at least 4 min each.